tpa-nextgen/cheat_sheet_clean_code/dart/ccd.info.formatting.md

 ## Tips
 - :white_check_mark: Use indentation
-- :white_check_mark: Keep indentation consistent
+- :white_check_mark: Keep indentation consistent (e.g. tabs or spaces, spaces count)
-- :no_entry_sign: Write multiple instructions in a single line
+- :no_entry_sign: Do not write multiple instructions in a single line
 - :white_check_mark: Structure the content of a scope with new lines, similar to paragraphs separation
 - :white_check_mark: Define parameters in new lines if neccessary
 - :white_check_mark: Break arguments passing into new lines if neccessary